-Teams are encouraged to be creative in developing their team presentations, including technology and other props.
-Teams are cautioned that the use or overuse of any technology or prop that reduces the focus on the content provided by the team and the team's presentation of the content can result in a lower presentation score.
+Teams are encouraged to be creative in the approach used to develop their team presentations including the use of technology and other props.
+Teams are cautioned that the use or over use of any technology or prop that reduces the focus on the content provided by the team and team's presentation of the content can result in a lower presentation score.